 Comparing Self-Contained Refrigeration & Remote Refrigeration

 Most commercial coolers have self-contained refrigeration systems, which means the entire system, from condenser to evaporator, is built into the cabinet.
-The condenser can be located on the top, the bottom, and even the sides or back of the commercial cooler, but the evaporator is always on top of the unit.
+The condenser can be located on the top, the bottom, or even the sides or back of a commercial cooler, but the evaporator is always on top of the unit.
 The two are connected by tubes carrying coolant that enables the system to ensure proper holding temperatures for food storage.

 Pros of Self-Contained Refrigeration:

 - Includes the entire system, which means you only have to make one purchase.

 - All components are in one place, which makes service and maintenance easier.

 - No need to run or maintain lines to an external condensing system.

 - Simple installation that likely will not need a technician.